 He never working with dumb people wasn’t part of something he was trying to sell.
 It was actually part of his lifestyle and his process of thinking.
 Also, it was the missing puzzle of how I was seeing things.

 Of course, until that moment I knew I don’t want to work with dumb people but I was still doing it.
 After hearing Tony saying it, it was clear to me that working with dumb people is consuming more energy than providing money and freedom.
 That was a moment of change for me.

 People are going to sell what they think it’s best for you

 I believe I am selling you something that can help you when I recommend you a book, either if that book is written by me or by someone else.

-But it doesn’t mean that book is going to come in handy for you.
-And it isn’t happening because I’m evil-minded – it simply happens because nobody knows your needs better than you, not even me who’s trying to sell you something.
+But it doesn’t mean that the book is going to come in handy for you.
+And it doesn’t because I’m evil-minded – it simply happens because nobody knows your needs better than you, not even me who’s trying to sell you something.

 How to buy valuable stuff for your development?

 First of all, don’t rush into buying something just because someone told you that a product is going to make something happen in your life.